-Let’s go over the three types.
+Let’s go over the three types of loan interest rates.

 Fixed Rate Loans